d4g0/reminder-app/README.md

 # A Reminder App for recurrent tasks
 I learn by crafting, this is my  way to `React`, `Next.js`, `FaunaDB`, `One Signal` and Cloudfare `Workers`.
 Is a monorepo containing the frontend, (a static nextjs app) to deploy in static enviroments like Cloudfare Pages, and the backend as a Worker.
-Will be nice to eventually take this close to metal and enable mobile alarm capabilities, then you named, cook checkings, medicines intervals, eye rest, water taking, you named.
+Will be nice to eventually take this close to metal and enable mobile alarm capabilities, alarms for cook checkings, medicines intervals, eye rest, water taking, you named.

 ## Roadmap